pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   any time: when it restarts, the finalizer indicates that allocation may be in progress and has to be completed or aborted.

+  However, users may still force-delete a ResourceClaim, or the entire cluster might get deleted.
+Driver implementations must store enough information elsewhere to detect when some allocated resource is no longer needed to recover from such scenarios.

 - In a cluster with multiple scheduler instances, two pods might get scheduled concurrently by different schedulers.
 When they reference the same ResourceClaim which may only get used by one pod at a time,